 - Mercedes Benz

-There is no need to feel intimidated or nervous about attending one of the many events and bidding against others either.
+There is no need to feel intimidated or nervous about attending one of the events and bidding against others either.
 Even if you have no experience in the auctioneering process.

 There are always staff on hand at these events to help and guide beginners through the process and explain exactly how things work, what is required and how to bid against others to get the most favorable deal possible.

 Finance too is almost always available to apply for on the day.
 Whether you are looking for a nice family vehicle, something small for yourself, luxury vehicles or even bakkies, motorbikes and caravans.

 What exactly is a repossessed vehicle?

 Because our financial situations are unpredictable, some of us find that because of losing a job.
 Or because of an unexpected expense, we cannot afford to make our loan repayments.

 The financial service provider who financed the loan will then be within their rights to repossess the vehicle.